silverstripe/silverstripe-lessons-v4/README.md

 ### Virtualisation

-Installing a virtual web server, on on your local machine is fast, fairly easy, and eliminates many of the variables and unknowns that are often hazardous to local development.
-There are a two main players in this space:
+Installing a virtual web server, on your local machine is fast, fairly easy, and eliminates many of the variables and unknowns that are often hazardous to local development.
+There are two main players in this space:

 * [Vagrant](https://www.vagrantup.com/), which runs on top of [VirtualBox](https://www.virtualbox.org/wiki/Downloads), providing you a simple configuration layer and tools for running your virtual machine.
 There are many pre-cooked environments ready for you to download and consume, such as [Scotch Box](https://box.scotch.io/)
 * [Docker](https://www.docker.com/), which creates a "container" for your virtual environment, sharing the same operating system as the the host (your computer).